How to Become a Surgical Nurse

 - Program Curriculum: An ADN curriculum includes anatomy, physiology, microbiology, psychology, and several electives.

-- Time to Complete: ADN programs typically require 4-5 semesters.
+- Completion Time: ADN programs typically require 4-5 semesters.
 Some schools allow students to accelerate their learning or choose part-time enrollment.

-- Skills Learned: Candidates learn foundational skills necessary for entry-level positions, including patient care, medical technology, nursing ethics, and emergency response.
+- Learned Skills: Candidates learn foundational skills necessary for entry-level positions, including patient care, medical technology, nursing ethics, and emergency response.

 BSN Degree

 A BSN degree equips students with extensive clinical expertise, critical thinking, and leadership skills, which are essential in surgical nursing.
-Although students can complete ADNs more quickly, BSNs have more credibility with employers, may command higher salaries, deliver more career opportunities, and boost potential for leadership roles.
-Nurses in New York must earn BSNs within ten years of associate-level graduation.
+Although students can complete ADNs more quickly, BSN-prepared nurses can command higher salaries, have more career opportunities, and pursue leadership roles.

 - Admission Requirements: BSN programs typically require a 3.0 GPA, a minimum C grade in math and science courses, a letter of intent, and at least two references.